dmulholl/mp3cat/readme.md

 [3]: https://github.com/crra/mp3binder

 MP3Cat is a simple command line utility for concatenating MP3 files without re-encoding.
+See the [documentation][1] for details.

 <p align="center">
     <img src="mp3cat.png" width="600px">
 </p>

-See the [documentation][1] for details.

 MP3Cat is written in Go.
-If you have a Go compiler installed you can install MP3Cat by running
+If you have a Go compiler installed you can install MP3Cat by running:

     go install github.com/dmulholl/mp3cat@latest